 Yes!
 We can.

-Effect Web Agency can check to see if your site was moved, run a rankings report, and take a look at your mobile site.
+Effect Web Agency can check to see if your site was moved.
+We will run a rankings report, and take a look at your mobile site.
 If there are issues, then we can help you fix them.
 We even offer an SEO Package to help you move up in the rankings.